 If construction costs come in higher than expected, the CMAR is expected to absorb those costs, which reduces their overhead and profit.
 Of course, on the other hand, if costs are lower than expected, the CMAR will increase their profit, unless the contract calls for sharing the savings.
 Either way, the CMAR is invested in reducing costs and keeping the project on schedule, which helps the owner meet their project goals.

 Construction Management Multi-Prime (CMMP)

-Deciding which project delivery method is best for you relies a lot on your experience with the type of project, how much control over the project you want, your timeline, and your budget.
-Also, every project is different so you’ll need to choose the right method for you on a case-by-case basis.
+Deciding which project delivery method is best for a project relies a lot on the type of project, how much control over the project the owner wants, the project timeline, and the budget.

 Each method provides a different amount of control and ties the parties together contractually in a different way.
 Every project is different, so you’ll need to choose the right method on a case-by-case basis.